-1. Finance Performance & Improvement
+2 Finance, Performance & Improvement

-1 Delivering fair levels of funding for local public services in London
+2.1 Delivering fair levels of funding for local public services in London

-London local government receives its fair share of central government funding from robust and fair funding mechanisms, including but not limited to the outcome of the Fair Funding Review.
+London local government receives its fair share of central government funding from robust and fair funding mechanisms, including but not limited to emergency response funding for COVID-19.

 - a.
-A compelling and evidence-based set of campaign documents and related lobbying leading to a final submission to government ahead of Spending Review 2020. - b.
-Persuasive and well evidenced responses to the Government's consultations, and papers to MHCLG's technical working group, as well as media and parliamentary lobbying interventions as part of the Fair Funding Review. - c.
-Robust evidence to DfE/MHCLG on High Needs funding pressures ahead of Spending Review 2020. - d.
+Analysis and lobbying to secure adequate funding to meet the immediate and longer-term financial impacts of COVID-19. - b.
+A compelling and evidence-based set of campaign documents and related lobbying leading to a final submission to government ahead of Spending Review 2020. - Robust evidence to DfE/MHCLG on High Needs funding pressures ahead of Spending Review 2020. - d.
 Persuasive and well evidenced policy recommendations to government and related public campaigning ahead of Spending Review 2020 regarding children's social care funding. - e.
 Analysis to support lobbying on the financial implications for London boroughs of any adult social care funding reforms that may be forthcoming as part of the Government's renewed commitment to this. - f.
-Lobby to change government perceptions of cost pressures on London through further analysis of the reasons why London has a disproportionate level of spending on NRPF, UASC and homelessness in support of the FFR and SR20 campaigning. - g.
-Provide robust analysis to underpin funding/distributional arguments for the areas covered by other PAPA policy teams as and when necessary; including assessments of population movements between London boroughs.
+Lobby to change government perceptions of cost pressures on London through further analysis of the reasons why London has a disproportionate level of spending on NRPF, UASC and homelessness in support of SR20 campaigning. - g.
+Provide robust analysis to underpin funding/distributional arguments for the areas covered by other PAPA policy teams as and when necessary including assessments of population movements between London boroughs.

-2 Supporting the case for financial autonomy in London through fiscal reform including business rates council tax and access to a broader range of revenue raising powers a.
-Persuasive and well evidenced input to the work of the technical BRR implementation working group and response to the Government's final consultation
+2.2 Supporting the case for financial autonomy in London through fiscal reform including business rates council tax and access to a broader range of revenue raising powers

-The Government, senior civil servants and other stakeholders across the public sector, acknowledge the need for fiscal devolution to London to meet the challenge of improved service performance within the constrained financial climate
+The Government, senior civil servants and other stakeholders across the public sector, acknowledge the need for fiscal devolution to London to meet the challenge of improved service performance within the constrained financial climate.

-- on the design of the 75% business rates retention scheme contributing to public campaigning for change. - b.
-Strategic submissions to government ahead of the Spending Review and Budget 2020 that influence public debate by proposing policy solutions to reform business rates and council tax and argue for access to a broader range of revenues raising powers. - c.
+- a.
+Persuasive and well evidenced input into the Government's fundamental review of Business Rates, due to conclude in autumn 2020, seeking substantial change and greater local control of any replacement. - b.
+Strategic submissions to government ahead of the Spending Review and Budget 2020 that influence public debate by proposing policy solutions to reform business rates and council tax and argue for access to a broader range of revenues raising powers, as part of an overall funding system that provides sufficient and stable resources for local councils. - c.
 Work with other urban areas and city regions to win public support for the "permissive" taxes suggested by the LFC2, and to identify other potential revenue raising powers, supporting further fiscal devolution ahead of SR20. - d.
-Develop and publicise more radical options for fundamental fiscal reforms to support local government, including consideration of income tax and VAT. - Research into the capital/infrastructure financing options available to London local government to build a set of capital finance devolution asks of government ahead of SR20. - f.
+Develop and publicise more radical options for fundamental fiscal reforms to support local government, including consideration of income tax and VAT. - e.
+Research into the capital/infrastructure financing options available to London local government to build a set of capital finance devolution asks of government ahead of SR20. - f.
 Work with SLT and CELC to develop a better understanding of how London boroughs have become more commercial; using the evidence to support public lobbying on the case for greater financial freedoms and flexibilities.

-3 Supporting London boroughs to drive continual improvement
+2.3 Supporting London boroughs to drive continual improvement